Measurement of Kaon Directed Flow in Au+Au Collisions in the High Baryon Density Region: Results and discussions

-Figure~\ref{fig:slopeVSpT} depicts results from systematic measurements of $v_1$ slopes for $\pi^{+}$ (solid circle), $K^{+}$ (solid diamond), $K^{-}$ (open diamond), and $K_S^{0}$ (solid star) as a function of $p_\text{T}$ in mid-central Au + Au collisions at $\sqrt{s_{\text{NN}}}$ = 3.0, 3.2, 3.5, and 3.9 GeV.
+At higher collision energies, $\sqrt{s_{\text{NN}}} \gtrsim 10$ GeV, the tilted expansion~\cite{Liu:1998yc, Snellings:1999bt, Bozek:2010bi} dominates over initial compression, leading to the anti-flow of produced hadrons.
+In contrast, at lower energies, the interplay between initial compression and the strong shadowing effect from spectators and participant nucleons can also give rise to anti-flow~\cite{Liu:1998yc, Zhang:2018wlk}.
+Figure~\ref{fig:slopeVSpT} depicts results from systematic measurements of $v_1$ slopes for $\pi^{+}$ (solid circle), $K^{+}$ (solid diamond), $K^{-}$ (open diamond), and $K_S^{0}$ (solid star) as a function of $p_\text{T}$ in mid-central Au + Au collisions for $\sqrt{s_{NN}}$ from 3.0 to 3.9 GeV.
 There is a strong $p_\text{T}$ dependence for the $v_1$ slopes of both $\pi^{+}$ and kaons.
+It is worth noting that $K^{-}$ shows negative $v_1$ slopes at low $p_T$.
+This behavior contrasts with theoretical predictions, which suggests that $K^{-}$ shouldn't show anti-flow due to the attractive kaon potential it experiences unlike $K_S^{0}$ and $K^{+}$.
 Low-$p_\text{T}$ ($p_\text{T} < 0.6$ GeV/$c$) anti-flow is observed for the measured mesons at all collision energies, while in the broader $p_\text{T}$ range shown in Fig.~\ref{fig:v1VSenergy}, the $p_\text{T}$-integrated $v_1$ slope is positive.
 Additionally, the $p_\text{T}$ dependence of the $v_1$ slopes is most pronounced at the lowest collision energy, $\sqrt{s_{\text{NN}}}$ = 3.0 GeV.
-STAR measurements also reveal that the $v_1$ slopes for the measured mesons become more negative as the collisions become more peripheral, which is consistent with the enhanced spectator shadowing effects observed in such events.

-The results of the JAM model calculation in cascade mode, represented as blue solid lines in the figure, qualitatively describe the anti-flow at low $p_\text{T}$, even though the JAM model fails to reproduce the $v_1$ of kaons over the broad $p_\text{T}$ range $0.4-1.6$ GeV/$c$, as shown in Fig.~\ref{fig:v1VSy}.
+The results of the JAM model calculation in cascade mode, represented as solid and dashed lines in the figure, qualitatively describe the anti-flow at low $p_\text{T}$, even though the JAM model fails to reproduce the $v_1$ of kaons over the broad $p_\text{T}$ range $0.4-1.6$ GeV/$c$, as shown in Fig.~\ref{fig:v1VSy}.
 Through a comparative analysis of the results with and without spectators, it is observed that the spectator shadowing effect induces a shift in the meson $v_1$ slope towards the negative direction.
 The JAM calculations for pions exhibit a similar dependence to that of the $K^0_S$, and the $v_1$ slope of the pions is notably shifted further below zero at low $p_T$.
 This indicates that the spectator shadowing effect is responsible for the observed anti-flow at low $p_\text{T}$ for both pions and kaons.
-To understand the kaon $v_1$ data in the high baryon density region, it is crucial to account for the spectator shadowing effect, which is a significant factor beyond the kaon potential.
+To understand the kaon $v_1$ data in the high baryon density region, it is crucial to account for the spectator shadowing effect.